-Depreciation of fixed assets and intangible investment is calculated in accordance with international accounting standards and the accounting policy adopted by the system operator.
+Depreciation of fixed assets and intangible investment is calculated in accordance with rules set in Methodology for Accounting and Calculation of Capital Costs.
 Depreciation of the gas TSO is calculated by the linear method.
 The typical asset life depends on the asset type: buildings 20-100 years, TSO infrastructure 40-60 years, and other assets/intangible assets three-30 years.